crearo/f1-simulator/README.md

 Taking the number of teams and length of track as the input, Calculate the final speeds and the corresponding completion times.

 -----
-Do look at the code, and let me know how it can be improved, I would'nt mind constructive criticism!
+Do look at the code, I wouldn't mind constructive criticism!
 -----